Often when I meet people, they’ll say ‘I wish I’d known you earlier.’ And I think, ‘I wish I could have helped you earlier.’

 Pauline Yeung-Ha is a Partner in the law firm of Grimaldi & Yeung LLP.

-Ms. Yeung-Ha served as the Co-Chair in the Elder Law Section’s 2011 Annual Meeting, and was a panel speaker in the 2012 Annual Meeting.
-She often provides Continuing Legal Education for the Trusts and Estates Section and Elder Law Section of NYSBA as well as AABANY.
+Ms. Yeung-Ha served as a member of the House of Delegates of the New York State Bar Association (NYSBA), served as the Co-Chair in the Elder Law Section’s 2011 Annual Meeting, and was a panel speaker in the 2012 Annual Meeting.
+She often provides Continuing Legal Education for the Elder Law and Special Needs Section and the Trusts and Estates Section of NYSBA, as well as AABANY.

 Ms. Yeung-Ha is active in serving the community as well.
 Aside from conducting presentations in English, she also gives seminars in Cantonese and Mandarin Chinese.
+In 2015 Ms. Yeung-Ha was honored by the Chinese-American Planning Council, Inc., Brooklyn Branch for her service and dedication to the Brooklyn Chinese community.
 Ms. Yeung-Ha was key speaker for Assemblywoman Grace Meng’s Senior Law & Financial Planning Workshop.
-In September 2010, Ms. Yeung-Ha was awarded with a Citation by former Assemblywoman (now Congresswoman) Grace Meng in appreciation of her continued service and support to the Asian community.
+In September 2010, Ms. Yeung-Ha was awarded with a Citation by former Assemblywoman (now Congresswoman) Grace Meng, in appreciation of her continued service and support to the Asian community.

 …I want to thank you and Molly for your invaluable help!
 In addition to your advice & consultation, Molly was extremely responsive & professional throughout the entire settlement process.
 Tom & I felt like we had strong partners during a stressful time…